 - Cryptocurrencies are digital currencies that can be used for some online money transfers and purchases and a few offline purchases.

 - Bitcoin is the most famous cryptocurrency; other noteworthy coins include Ethereum and Litecoin.

 - Cryptocurrencies are “mined” by large networks of computers that run around the clock completing complex equations.

 - Because Bitcoin is not backed by a major government or asset, its value is based solely on others' willingness to use it.

 What Are Cryptocurrencies?

-Other noteworthy coins include Ethereum, which currently trades at $259.45 per coin, and Litecoin, which trades at $45.53 per coin.
-While they are less known, they work almost identically to Bitcoin and Bitcoin Cash, the latter of which was created from a split of Bitcoin on August 1, 2017.
+Other noteworthy coins include Ethereum, which trades around $250 per coin, and Litecoin, which trades around $47 per coin.
+While they are less known, they work almost identically to Bitcoin and Bitcoin Cash, the latter of which was created from a Bitcoin fork on August 1, 2017.

-Cryptocurrencies vary in price compared to the United States Dollar just like other currencies, and like other currencies can be readily traded into Euros, Pounds, and other international currencies.
-However, some regulations limit Bitcoin, such as was recently announced in China.
+Cryptocurrencies vary in price compared to the U.S. dollar, just like other currencies, and like other currencies can be readily traded into euros, pounds, and other international currencies.
+However, some regulations limit Bitcoin.

 Where Does Bitcoin Come From?